 Each dome has a kitchenette area with sink, mini fridge, microwave and coffee station and they include an outdoor BBQ with a side burner for cooking.
 The domes are beautifully decorated inside and out and all feature a full sized bathroom with toilet, sink and shower.
 They are also heated by heat pump and electric stoves.
 There are dining tables and seating areas both inside and out and there is a fire-pit outside that you can enjoy as well.
 Two of the domes also have private hot tubs.

 Children and pets welcome.
 Minimum 2 night stays but if the schedule allows one night stays might be possible.

 To learn more about the Sissiboo River Retreat domes and to book now click HERE.

 The Gravity Luxury Domes are located on the Shubenacadie river in Maitland, Nova Scotia.
 The most unique feature about them is that they overlook the river where you can see the tidal bores daily.
 The Shubenacadie River is also one of only 8 places in the world where you can see a tidal bore.
 It is the perfect place to stay before or after enjoying a Tidal Bore rafting adventure from one of the nearby rafting tour guide companies.

-On property they have two geodesic glamping domes with two more opening spring/summer 2022.
-The 4th dome will also be accessible and have two queen beds.
-The domes are located quite close to each other however there is a fence that allows for some privacy between them.
+On property they have four geodesic glamping domes.
+The domes are named after their daughters and the one called Nicole is accessible.
+The domes are located quite close to each other however there is a fence that allows for some privacy.
 Each dome has a Queen sized bed and full bathroom with shower and heated floors.
 Inside they each have a small kitchenette with coffee station, toaster, microwave and fridge.
 For cooking each glamping dome also has a BBQ and fire-pit outside for warmth and roasting the perfect marshmallows.